 Sleeping on a too firm mattress can lead to discomfort and pain.
 Luckily, there are several ways to soften a too firm mattress.
 If you find that the above tricks don't help, the next best option would be to replace it with a different one.

 Choose the right firmness for your sleeping position and body weight by doing your research and trying out different mattress styles.
-Most mattress manufacturers offer a generous sleep trial period, so you can test out the mattress in your home for up to 18 months (try Idle Sleep).
+Most mattress manufacturers offer a generous sleep trial period, so you can test out the mattress in your home for up to 12 months (try Brentwood Home).

 If you find your mattress uncomfortable, you can ask them to customize it for you, replace it with a different one or simply return your mattress hassle-free and get your money back.